gymnastjs/gymnast/storybook/stories/grid/padding.md

 # Padding

-Padding can be set for any Grid or Item components.
-Valid values are:
+Padding can be set for any `Grid` or `Layout` components.
+For more information on valid values and exact formatting, check the [wiki](https://github.com/obartra/reflex/wiki/Spacing).

-- top
-- right
-- bottom
-- left
-- horizontal
-- vertical
-- all
-- none

-Additional sides always take precedence so "none all" is the same than "all".

-"vertical top bottom" has no different meaning than just "vertical" since the same sides are affected.
-To define all sides but "left", for instance, one could do "top right bottom" or "vertical right"

-Also note that while `Grid` has no margins by default but `Item` has a `24px` bottom margin and `12px` lateral ones.
+Also note that while `Grid` has no margins by default but `Col` has a `24px` bottom margin and `12px` lateral ones.
 These are in addition to any padding.

-If you have trouble visualizing the padding effects, set Margin and Items Margin to `"None"`.
+If you have trouble visualizing the padding effects, set the `Margin` knob to `"None"`.
 That will show only the effects of padding.